Exhibition - Jameel Prize

-The Jameel Prize is an international art prize for contemporary artists and designers inspired by Islamic traditions of craft and design.
-The prize, worth £25,000, will be awarded to an artist or designer whose work marks an outstanding achievement in this field.
+The Jameel Prize is an international award for contemporary artists and designers inspired by Islamic traditions of art, craft and design.
+The prize, worth £25,000, is presented to an artist or designer whose work marks an outstanding achievement in this field.

 How often is the Jameel Prize awarded?

-The Jameel Prize is awarded once every two years.
+The Jameel Prize is awarded every two years.

 The winner of the Jameel Prize will be awarded £25,000.

 What is the aim of the Jameel Prize?

 The purpose of the Jameel Prize is to raise awareness of the thriving interaction between contemporary practice and Islamic traditions of craft, art and design.
 By doing so, it contributes to a broader debate about Islamic culture and its place in the world today.